 In the end, we were able to create an experience that translated nicely from desktop to tablet to smartphone due to the way workflows were implemented and the adaptive ability of the layout, patterns and controls.

 This pre-built web block approach shows the platform’s great versatility and makes responsive design easy to use and maintain.
 In fact, I believe we can eventually create something like Twitter Bootstrap, which will simplify UI development and create a smaller learning curve for developers.
-Developers could then create their own “Live Style Guides” and not need to learn hundreds of CSS classes required to implement responsive design.
+Developers could then create their own living style guides and not need to learn hundreds of CSS classes required to implement responsive design.
 They would only need to learn about a few web blocks and drag-and-drop them into their interfaces.

 You can’t avoid a pitfall any easier than that.

-Have you had a responsive design nightmare that could have been avoided with automation and a component like a “Live Style Guide”?
+Have you had a responsive design nightmare that could have been avoided with automation and a living style guide?